RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### Game Specific Control Information

-If you have a limited input method such as an snes-style controller or handheld, then the spreadsheet below will help you figure out which games you will be able to play.
+If you have a limited input method such as an SNES-style controller or handheld, then the spreadsheet below will help you figure out which games you will be able to play.

 [PSX - General Game Info](https://docs.google.com/spreadsheets/d/1D4FKPOWCi11zhVvUcS8Bv4-IzyxH9MZRldugigTc59E/edit?usp=sharing)